-You will be able to work on your gaming laptop smoothly and effectively for years with no problem.
+You can work on your gaming laptop smoothly and effectively for years with no problem.

 You can make an informed decision by comparing the advantages and disadvantages of gaming laptops.

-Generally, a regular laptop will do the job if you need a portable device for simple work, like writing or working on relatively simple programs.
+Generally, a regular laptop will work if you need a portable device for simple work, like writing or working on simple programs.